+According To Federal Register / Vol. 77, No. 58 / Monday, March 26, 2012 / Rules And Regulations And According To The Hazardous Products Regulation (February 11, 2015).

-Reactivity: Quartz (silica) will dissolve in hydroflouric acid producing a corrosive gas, silicon tetrafluoride.
-Portland Cement reacts slowly with water forming hydrated compounds, releasing heat and producing a strong alkaline solution until reaction is substantially complete.
+Reactivity: Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
 Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
 Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).
+May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause a violent reaction.